This is based on using 1 pound of aroma beads.

 Using Pigment Powders & Mica Powder: Using pigment powder and mica is a cleaner way to go these days.
 No muss no fuss.
 Cleans up 90% of the time with a bleach wipe, depending on the powders.
 PLEASE use in a ventilated are and do NOT breath in the powders.You can use a paint mask to keep from breathing in particles.

 Our containers come with a small measuring spoon, for your ease in measuring.
 Just put in a spoon or two of the pigment or mica to color.
 Do not use too much, as it will take longer to cook and compromise the strength of the plastic!.
 Using too much mica in or the beads or afterwards can weaken the plastic so be cautious.
 Being crazy with mica does not make it prettier, it just makes it look unprofessional!

 Just swish the color in the oil until it looks dissolved.
 You can also use the flat end of a chop stick to mix any that may occasionally clump.
 IT will still mix in, even if you do not.
 Add the beads and you are ready to go.
 The container can have a bit of residue afterwards, but just wipe clean or wash out when complete or use the same container per fragrance/color.

 If using Essential oils, BE careful.
-They absorb twice as fast as fragrance oils and sometimes DPG will help the oil flow better.
-You can also use DPG to help smooth out the oils or when using essential oils ONLY.
+They absorb twice as fast as fragrance oils and sometimes a carrier will help the oil flow better.
+You can also use cyclomethicone to help smooth out the oils or when using essential oils ONLY.
 We personally use 1.5 to 1.8 ounces of oil per pound of beads.
-DPG DOES NOT DRY WELL, so if using with E/O's.
+I do NOT suggest using E/O's.
 They do not last as long and can be difficult to work with on beads.